open-mmlab/mmdetection3d/docs/tutorials/customize_runtime.md

 Note that only the package containing the class `MyOptimizer` should be imported.
 `mmdet3d.core.optimizer.my_optimizer.MyOptimizer` **cannot** be imported directly.

-Actually users can use a totally different file directory structure using this importing method, as long as the module root can be located in `PYTHONPATH`.
+Actually users can use a totally different file directory structure in this importing method, as long as the module root can be located in `PYTHONPATH`.

 #### 3. Specify the optimizer in the config file